jimmyjames85/coms572/README.md

               [TO]
                           node_total end index (inclusive)

-              [ITR_COUNT]
+              [COPIES]
-                          Number of iterations (itr_count) to
+                          number of copies to create.
-                          create.
-When coloring, the algorith runs a strategy ITR_COUNT times and takes the
-                          average runtime.

               [GRAPH_DIR]
                           where to save or load graphs from